bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_1/Deliverables.md

 <details>
     <summary> Karahan Sarıtaş </summary>

-I am Karahan Sarıtaş, a member of group 8.
+I am [Karahan Sarıtaş](https://github.com/bounswe/bounswe2022group8/wiki/Karahan-Sar%C4%B1ta%C5%9F), a member of group 8.
 I am working on backend side of the project.

 ### Responsibilities
+* Revision of requirements and making necessary changes.
 * Creating the initial structure of our Django project.
 Configuration of settings for both development and production environment.
 * Dockerization of the backend service.
 * Implementation of registration API.